billbuchanan/csn09112/week09_test/README.md

 * Create the Vigenere Code for a given plain text string and key.
 * Able to convert bit streams to hexadecimal.
 * Able to convert binary streams to Base 64.
-* Solve Playfair codes.
 * Solve Rail codes.
-* Solve scrambled alphabet code.
+* Solve the scrambled alphabet code.
 Some samples are [here](https://asecuritysite.com/challenges/scramb?coding=1) [here](https://asecuritysite.com/challenges/scramb?coding=2) [here](https://asecuritysite.com/challenges/scramb?coding=3).
 * Calculate the entropy of passwords.
 * Calculate simple Diffie-Hellman.
-* Determine time to crack a code, on average, given time to test key.
+* Determine the time to crack a code, on average, given time to test the key.
-* Determine time to crack a code, for increasing computing power.
+* Determine the time to crack a code, for increasing computing power.
 * Understands how public key encrypts data.
-* Understands how public key is used to provide identity.
+* Understands how a public key is used to provide identity.
 * Understands the key elements of a digital certificate.
 * Understand the processing of salting a password and its usage in encryption.
 * Password hash cracking/salting (LMHASH/MD5).